Managing users

 Fig. 7.
 Create user status in Action Log

-NOTE: Login credentials are automatically delivered to new users.
-To access the system, users will need these details, and the supported multifactor authentication app, Microsoft Authenticator.
+NOTE: To access the system, users will need their log in details and the supported multi-factor authentication app, Microsoft Authenticator.

 Edit existing users

-The details of an existing user can be edited.
-All registration details for a user can be modified, with the exception of the username.
+User administrators can modify all registration details for an existing user, except for the username.
 This includes the user's name, email, contact number, organisation, and associated tags.
-To edit these details, navigate to the Users page by selecting the ‘Users’ tab from the side navigation panel.
-Once you are on the Users page, you will be able to select the user you wish to edit by clicking on their hyperlinked username.
+To edit these details, navigate to the ‘Users’ page by selecting the ‘Users’ tab from the side navigation panel.
+On the Users page, select the user you wish to edit by selecting their hyperlinked username.
 If the user is not immediately available, type their name into the search bar.

 Fig. 1.
 Selecting the user